aqilzainuddin-io/portfolio/learning/qa/API/basic-api.md

 >> 502 Bad Gateway - The server received an invalid response from an upstream server.
 >> 503 Service Unavailable - The server is currently unable to handle the request.

+**POSTMAN**
+- tools for testing API
+- can use any protocal (need to configure)
+- manually check endpoint or sending request (GET, POST, PUT, PATCH, DELETE)

+> collection - a list of multiple request connecting to the same API
+>> avoid configuration in our request ex: url (address), therefore make the address as a variable and save it into the correct collection
+>> variables - initial values is this will be available to others if you share the collection
+>> variables - current value is this is private to you and this is the value that Postman uses
+> query parameter - usually add parameters for requesting specific data/response based on parameter have been set

 Links: https://www.youtube.com/watch?v=VywxIQ2ZXw4